 2. Field Activities:

-To better understand the working and functioning of BMCs, LIFE had undertaken field visits to three biodiversity rich states of India: Himachal Pradesh, Uttarakhand and Madhya Pradesh.
+To better understand the working and functioning of BMCs, LIFE has undertaken field visits to three biodiversity rich states of India: Himachal Pradesh, Uttarakhand and Madhya Pradesh.
 The visit entailed meeting important stakeholders: Government officials, Local civil society organizations and local communities.

 LIFEs field visit experience from the states revealed one general finding that though the local communities are committed towards conserving their forests and biodiversity, still the extent of legal awareness was missing.
-Though BMCs had been formed, they were not given the much training with respect to their roles, responsibilities as expressed in the legislation.
+Though BMCs had been formed, they were not given much training with respect to their roles, responsibilities as expressed in the legislation.
 Targeting this gap, LIFE had conducted three Training Workshops each in Himachal Pradesh, Uttarakhand and Madhya Pradesh in collaboration with the respective State Boards and local NGOs.
 The workshops highlighted the provisions of the Act, the need to strengthen constitution of BMCs at the gram panchayat level, ensuring their proper working and functioning, raising awareness among them with respect to their powers, roles and responsibilities and building their capacities to generate their own finances, challenges with respect to biodiversity conservation as posed by illegal trade in medicinal plants in the state, the need to change local farming system by re-introducing the traditional varieties of food crops.

-Through LIFE’s in depth research, it has come out with the following policy papers for its advocacy towards strengthening the Biodiversity authorities and for circulation among audience at large.
+Through LIFE’s in depth research, it has come out with the following policy papers for its advocacy towards strengthening the Biodiversity authorities and for circulation among the audience at large.
 These policy papers focus on the following provisions of the Biodiversity Act: Biodiversity Management Committees, People’s Biodiversity Registers, Access and Benefit Sharing and Biodiversity Heritage Sites.
-These Policy Briefs and Report on Training Workshops can be found in the Publications Section.
+These Policy Briefs and Reports on Training Workshops can be found in the Publications Section.